 Please register early as class can be canceled if not enough registrants the Monday before class begins.

 This one-day Saturday class is not only for first-time parents who need to complete a childbirth class quickly, but great as a refresher course for returning parents.
 The course covers stages of labor, birth, medical interventions including cesarean birth and medication options, breathing and relaxation techniques, postpartum, and baby care basics.
 A labor and birth book is supplied with the class and a tour is offered.
 It is recommended that couples also register for the breastfeeding class.
 Please bring a sack lunch (or money for lunch in cafeteria) and 2 pillows to class.

 Please register early to hold your spot in the class.
 You are welcome to bring snacks or a meal to class.

 This one night childbirth class is for expectant parents who only have time for the shortened version of information for labor and birth.
 Though breathing and relaxation will be introduced as a comfort measure, there will not be practice time during the class.
 Couples will be given the information to practice on their own at home.
 Couples can register for Maternity Social to receive a tour of the birthing area.
 Topics covered in Childbirth 101 that are missing from this class include warning signs in pregnancy, guest speakers, postpartum, newborn care, and breastfeeding.
 Topics included in the class are:

 Hospital pre-registration begins at 5:45 pm in the Pebble Creek classroom near the main entranceu.
 Please bring insurance information.
-Registration usually takes about 10-15 minutes, so don't come late or you will miss some of the class.
-Class will begin at 6 pm in the Pebble Creek classroom.
+Registration usually takes about 10-15 minutes and class will begin at 6 pm.